Language Specification

 type

-The type type holds type information.
-Any value can be cast to type to know its type.
+type holds type information.
+Any value can be cast to type

 The syntax of its literal is any type name without any quotes or delimiter.